 The First Step is to Set Your Drop-in Rate

 Your drop-in rate will be the benchmark price you use to go on to define your menu of pricing options.
-Here’s a few helpful tips and steps to take!
+Here are a few helpful tips and steps to take!

 First, work backwards from your goal.
 How much are you hoping to make per month or year, and therefore what does that translate to into the number of bookings you expect.
 If you want to make $2,000 a month teaching 20 classes a month then that's $100 per class.
 Do you think you will have an average of 10 or 20 clients per class?
 And so based on that what does that imply for the price you need to charge?

-As a reference point the typical cost of a class based on onPodio’s class data has generally been between $6-$10.
-That’s not to say your drop-in rate should fall within that bound, we certainly have instructor’s on the platform charging less than this and more then this.
+As a reference point, the typical cost of a class based on onPodio’s class data has generally been between $6-$10.
+That’s not to say your drop-in rate should fall within that bound, we certainly have instructors on the platform charging less than this and more than this.
 Ultimately pricing is a very personal decision.
 It depends on your geography, cost of living and most importantly your goals; so don’t look too closely at what others are doing and focus on what you’re setting out to achieve.

 The Next Step is to Create Your Class Packs & Memberships